BBC iPlayer: 'iPlayer 3.0'

-The iPlayer team released the next-generation of the iPlayer, calling it the iPlayer 3.0 release, on 6 September 2010.
+The iPlayer team released the next generation of the iPlayer, calling it the iPlayer 3.0 release, on 6 September 2010.
 It brought integration with various social networking sites to the TV on-demand service, through deals with Facebook, Twitter, Reddit, Delicious, Digg and StumbleUpon.

 BBC ID was also added to allow users to access their iPlayer settings from a variety of devices and Favourite shows so the users get notified when new episodes of their favourited shows are available.

 The only other feature of the new-look iPlayer discussed was a new embeddable video player, being rolled out across the whole of the BBC's online presence.
-On 19 June 2012 on the live TV channels it added a rewind to start button.
+On 19 June 2012 on the live TV channels, it added a rewind to start button.

 The BBC reported iPlayer users had technical problems with the release of Adobe AIR 3.5, and another with Google Chrome.

 iPlayer Downloads

-The iPlayer Desktop application was replaced with the simpler iPlayer Downloads application, from which some features were dropped, for example live streaming.
+In 2013, the iPlayer Desktop application was replaced with the simpler iPlayer Downloads application, from which some features were dropped, for example, live streaming.

+In February 2024, the BBC announced they would be closing the iPlayer Downloads application – ending downloads for users on desktop or laptop computers.
+Programmes would still be available for streaming or download on tablets or phones.

 'The New BBC iPlayer'

 On 11 March 2014, the BBC introduced a new version of their iPlayer service called 'The New BBC iPlayer'.
-This new version included a new user interface, and uses the BBC's new 'responsive design,' which means the iPlayer can be used on multiple different screen sizes without building separate versions.
+This new version included a new user interface, and uses the BBC's new 'responsive design,' which means the iPlayer can be used on different screen sizes without building separate versions.
 There is a new home screen along with new channel pages that also use the same responsive design that the rest of the BBC sites now use.

-The BBC ID is still used to track favourites across the site (however favourites have now been moved to a whole page rather than an individual bar), and new categories have been generated to expand the amount of programmes that can be found by the 42% of visitors who arrive to the iPlayer service without a particular programme in mind.
+The BBC ID is still used to track favourites across the site (however, favourites have now been moved to a whole page rather than an individual bar), and new categories have been generated to expand the amount of programmes that can be found by the 42% of visitors who arrive to the iPlayer service without a particular programme in mind.

-The new pop-out radio player has removed the option to select either high or low bit-rate which may impact users with a data download cap.
+The new pop-out radio player has removed the option to select either high or low bit-rate, which may impact users with a data download cap.
 It no longer restores the volume level or play point from the previous session.